Canon T3i vs Olympus E-520

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T3i and Olympus E-520 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T3i and the E-520 have been discontinued, but can regularly be found used on eBay.
+Both the T3i and the E-520 have been discontinued, but can regularly be found used on ebay.
 The T3i was replaced by the Canon T4i, while the E-520 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the T3i and E-520 can be found, respectively, in the Canon T3i Manual (free pdf) or the online Olympus E-520 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T3i or the Olympus E-520 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.